Just Jen: Music

 The following songs are featured in the episode: "The Vibes" by Sa-Fire, "Cash or Check" by Helmut Reinhardt, "Fist Bump" by Ken Elkinson, "Lark Quartet - Adagio Cantabile" by Joseph Haydn, "Minuet" by Abigail Trundle, "Walking on Broken Glass" by Annie Lennox, "All Nite Affair" by La Voyage, "Electric Boogie" by Marcia Griffiths, "Must Be the Love" by Daniel K. Solovitz, Chris B. Harris, and Brent I. Wesley, and "High Yah" by DJ Spinowitz.

 Marketing

-A QR code was included in the episode that allowed viewers to access a free digital copy of West Coast Avengers #46, which was the debut of Mr. Immortal.
+A QR code was included in the episode that allowed viewers to access a free digital copy of West Coast Avengers #46, the first appearance of Mr. Immortal.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including She-Hulk accessories, jewelry, and apparel, along with She-Hulk by Titania and comic book-themed apparel.

 Reception

-Audience viewership
+Viewership

-She-Hulk: Attorney at Law was the top streaming series for viewers in the United States for the week ending September 25 according to Whip Media's TV Time.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, She-Hulk: Attorney at Law ranked among the top breakout shows for the week of September 24 to September 30, 2022, which are defined as the most in-demand series that have premiered in the past 100 days.
+It recorded a demand level of 31.6 times the average series.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that it was the most-streamed original series the U.S. for the week ending September 25, 2022.